astronomer/astro-docs/ac/next/02_production-core.md

 This guide assumes that your database server is local to where you run these commands and that you're on a Debian-like OS.
 If your setup is different, you will need to tweak these commands.

 > **Note:** To make the database server accessible outside of your localhost, you may have to edit your [`/var/lib/postgres/data/pg_hba.conf`](https://www.postgresql.org/docs/10/auth-pg-hba-conf.html) file and restart Postgres.
 Editing this file will vary for each individual database setup.
-You should also understand the security implications before editing this file.
+Before editing this file, take a moment to assess the security  implications of editing this file.
 >
-> If your database server is running on the same machine as your other Airflow components, you can change `peer` to `md5` to allow connections with username/password from the same machine.
+> If your database server is running on the same machine as your other Airflow components, you can change your authentication method from `peer` to `md5` in the same `pg_hba.conf` file to allow connections with a username/password from the same machine.

 ### Alternative setup: Use an existing database

 Instead of creating a new PostgreSQL database, you can use an existing database as long as the following are true:

 - The database is compatible with Airflow as described in Prerequisites.
-- You have a user named `airflow` with ownership access to the database.
+- A user named `airflow` has ownership access to the database.

 When you specify the `AIRFLOW__CORE__SQL_ALCHEMY_CONN` environment variable in step 2F, replace the connection URL with the appropriate URL for your database.

 ## Step 2: Configure Each Machine in Your System

-Each machine that will be running an Astronomer Core component (Scheduler, Webserver, or Worker) will need all of the following steps completed.
+Complete the steps below for each machine that will be running a core Apache Airflow component (Scheduler, Webserver, or Worker).

 ### A. Create a system user to run Airflow